jakelogemann/fnctl/book/dev/README.md

 # Development

+_**Flake-y goodness**_

-Start your development each time with the following:
+Start your development each time by running the following in a terminal (in this project's directory):

 ```sh
 nix develop
 ```

-All the tools you might need should be pre-installed in the development shell we instantiated above.
+All the tools you might need should be pre-installed in the development shell we've instantiated above.

-## Flake-y goodness

 ### Check yourself